MarcinKilarski/Website-Audit/seo.md

 Login, cookies and age verification interstitials will continue to be acceptable, in the same way as top bar ad banners, as they do not take up a substantial amount of space on the screen.
 Furthermore, exit pop-ups, those that appear when a user wants to leave a page, are still allowed.

 It is recommended to limit the usage of the intrusive interstitials on desktop and mobile to a minimum.
-Customers hate them, and in order to protect your ranking and your brand, it’s better if they do not encounter them on your site.
+Customers hate them, and in order to protect your ranking and your brand, it's better if they do not encounter them on your site.

 ### 4.6.
 Hidden Content